 Image files should not go straight from camera to website

-Large image files take up space and bandwidth and also increase load time for users.
+Large image files take up space and increase load time.
 Fast-loading websites require small image file sizes.

 There are free image optimizers online.
 We were able to reduce the image (above) to about half the size of the Facebook-optimized image.
 Try a few of these online tools and bookmark an optimizer that you like.
 Your goal is sharp-looking images and a small file size.

 Use Photoshop “save for web.”
 Also Gimp, Corel or any other image-editing program.

 Website image best practices (it’s not all about size):

 A few basic rules for website images:

 - Optimize images—small images load faster